Keyword Research & Content Strategy: The Complete Resource Guide

 Read the Article →Content Cannibalization: The Unholy Problem Explained

-When two of your own pages compete for the same keyword — what it is, how to identify it in Google Search Console, and the consolidation and de-optimization strategies that actually fix it.
+When two of your own pages compete for the same keyword — how to identify it in GSC and the consolidation strategies that actually fix it.

-Read the Recap →“People also ask data tells you where Google understands user intent at different knowledge levels.
-If you combine Screaming Frog with the Also Asked API and ChatGPT, you can automate content gap analysis at scale — finding the questions your content doesn’t answer but should.”Mark Williams-Cook · Director, Candour / Also Asked — via Unscripted SEO Podcast
+Read the Recap →“People Also Ask data tells you where Google understands user intent at different knowledge levels.
+Combine Screaming Frog with the Also Asked API and ChatGPT and you can automate content gap analysis at scale.”Mark Williams-Cook · Director, Candour / Also Asked — via Unscripted SEO Podcast

 The Future of SEO: Leveraging AI Writing Tools

 AI is the best SEO assistant available right now — and a terrible strategic replacement for human judgment.
-How to use LLMs to speed up research and drafting without commoditizing your content in the process.
+How to use LLMs to speed up research without commoditizing your content.

 Read the Article →SEObits: How to Improve Your Blog Homepage

-Why your /blog page shouldn’t be a reverse-chronological list — and how treating it like a mini homepage, surfacing categories and high-value evergreen content, changes both UX and crawl efficiency.
+Why your /blog page shouldn’t be a reverse-chronological list — and how treating it like a mini homepage changes both UX and crawl efficiency.

 Read the Article →Turn Keyword Research Into Revenue Projections